qwenger/BAddons/README.md

 # BAddons
 Blender addons collection

+*Note: this documentation is also available in [French](https://github.com/qwenger/BAddons/blob/master/README_FR.md).*

 *Note: throughout this documentation, the syntax* "addon" *is being used.*

 ## About

 The `BAddons` repository contains addons (i.e. script snippets meant to extend functionality) for the 3D software [Blender](https://www.blender.org/).

-These addons are free and open-source (GPL-licensed, in version 2+), see [`LICENCE`](https://github.com/qwenger/BAddons/blob/master/LICENSE) for more information.
+These addons are free and open-source (GPL-licensed, in version 2+), see [`LICENSE`](https://github.com/qwenger/BAddons/blob/master/LICENSE) for more information.

 ## Structure of the repository